 The flat surface end is used to hit the object.

 You usually use a hammer to strike hard.
 Hence the material of the head needs to be strong.
-You will find that steel is used to make the head of a hammer in most of the cases.
+You will find that steel is used to make the head of a hammer in most cases.